-PCR testing will be offered when indicated through local testing facilities for faculty and staff, and on-campus testing for students.
 Faculty and staff are directed to report positive test results to HRD&I, while students are directed to notify Student Health Services (SHS).
 Positive cases in the campus population will be reported to the local health department.
 SHS will report student cases.
 Office of Emergency Management will report employee, visitor, and contractor cases.
-We intend to purchase the Sofia2 antigen testing system, which allows us to have results in 15 minutes.
-The test is FDA approved, and while sensitivity is only 80% at this time it is hoped that the accuracy will improve quickly.